Binge Eating Disorder

 Symptoms

-The main symptom is eating large amounts of food over a short period of time.
+• Eating large amounts of food over a short period of time

 Diagnosis

-The doctor will ask about your symptoms and health history.
-You will be asked about your eating habits.
+The doctor will ask about symptoms, past health, and eating habits.
 A physical exam will be done.
 This is often enough to make the diagnosis.

 Treatments